CU-ESIIL/Innovation-Summit-2026/docs/index.md

 ### Internet Access
 Instructions:
-User will navigate to their Wi-Fi settings and select CU Guest from the options.
+User will navigate to their Wi-Fi settings and select "CU Guest" from the options.
 When the login page opens, enter the credentials provided at the event.

 Username: TBD